Pharmacy Compliance Consulting

 Pharmacies are under attack.
 Law enforcement agencies across the country are investigating pharmacies for compliance and alleged healthcare fraud and physician kick-back schemes.
 Of particular scrutiny are compound pharmacies that have billed high amounts to Tricare, Medicare, and the Department of Labor health programs.
-In light of this climate of dangerous investigations, pharmacies and their executives are well advised to pursue a strong and effective pharmacy compliance program to obviate impressions of any wrongdoing.
+In light of this climate of dangerous investigations, pharmacies and their executives are well advised to pursue a strong and effective pharmacy compliance consulting program to obviate impressions of any wrongdoing.
 How that can be done is subject of this brief overview.

 Call Us Anytime (Nights & Weekends)